FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-01-updating-angular-app-to-ngrx-8.md

 image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

-In this blogpost I want to describe how I updated an Angular Project using ngrx to the latest version ngrx 8.
+In this blog post I want to describe how I updated an Angular Project using ngrx to the latest version ngrx 8.

 Github: [angular-ngrx-todo](https://github.com/FabianGosebrink/angular-ngrx-todo)